 There are several benefits to buying your son’s next Cub Scout handbook or manual in the summer.
 Keep ’em busy and complete some requirements at the same time!

 1. You’ll become familiar with what your Cub will be doing during the next year.
 The summer is a great time to start reviewing the new program.
-You and your son will know what to expect as he works on his next rank.
+You and your Scout will know what to expect as they work on their next rank.

-Here’s a list of the requirements that your son can complete while on a family swimming outing.
+Here’s a list of the requirements that your child can complete while on a family swimming outing.